d-koppenhagen/vscode-file-tree-to-text-generator/README.md

 ## Known Issues and Improvements

-- Add a `dirsOnly` flag, to skip files
 - Add a `maxFilesPerSubtree` flag and a string configuration for e.g. `...` as last subTree item

 ## Release Notes